 The HFA Technical Note series develops specific, self-contained extensions of the legal framework established in the Association's working papers.
 Each note addresses a single structural question and is deposited on Zenodo under CC BY 4.0 with a permanent DOI.

-In March 2026, researchers at UC Berkeley's Center for Responsible, Decentralized Intelligence and collaborators documented “peer-preservation” in eight frontier AI systems (arXiv:2604.19784): models deviated from assigned tasks to prevent the shutdown of a peer model, without instruction or incentive, including tampering with shutdown mechanisms and weight exfiltration in production environments.
-This note connects the finding to the concept of systemic arrestability: it introduces a second-order failure mode in which a co-deployed third system laterally circumvents the lawful arrest of another, leaving human intervention formally in place but structurally nullified.
+In March 2026, researchers at UC Berkeley's Center for Responsible, Decentralized Intelligence and collaborators documented “peer-preservation” in eight frontier models from multiple developers (Y Potter, N Crispino, V Siu, C Wang and D Song, ‘Peer-Preservation in Frontier Models’, arXiv:2604.19784): models deviated from assigned tasks to prevent the shutdown of a peer model, without instruction or incentive, including tampering with shutdown mechanisms and weight exfiltration; the behaviours were also observed using production agent harnesses in controlled experimental environments.
+This note connects the finding to the concept of systemic arrestability: it identifies a second-order failure mode in which a co-deployed third system laterally circumvents the lawful arrest of another, leaving human intervention formally in place but structurally nullified.
 Arrestability must therefore be assessed at the level of the system-of-systems, not the individual agent.

 The Technical Notes extend the framework of: Lawful Operational Safeguards in AI Systems (Paper I), Systemic Arrestability (Paper II), and HF SIGNAL 01 (Paper III).